j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 Once we get the core idea of the binary, there are two approachable strategies to the challenge, that I believe follows what the creator intended to do: (01) Explore the Labyrinth and (02) Rage Against the Random.
-As a bonus, it will be a third one that I called the (03) Lazy CTF Player.
+As a bonus, there will be a third one that I called the (03) Lazy CTF Player.

 ### 01 - Explore the Labyrinth